oceanprotocol-archive/OEPs/7/README.md

 Requirements are:

+* The DID resolving capabilities MUST be exposed in the client libraries, enabling to resolve a DDO directly in a totally transparent way
 * ASSETS are DATA objects describing RESOURCES under control of a PUBLISHER
 * KEEPER stores on-chain only the essential information about ASSETS
 * PROVIDERS store the ASSET metadata off-chain